|

 a snowball's chance in hell, but, hey, what did they

 know?
+(Yes, we are STILL married!)
 We moved to West Virginia for good when he left the

 Service after the Gulf War (the first one).